-Tree roots in a stormwater drain causing localised flooding is an issue confronted by many homeowners, particularly during our summer storms.
+Tree roots in a stormwater drain causing localised flooding is an issue confronted by many homeowners, particularly during our summer storms on the Gold Coast.

-Well, this scenario is exactly what has occurred at the Gold Coast’s premier office building, GDI Property Group’s “50 Cavill Avenue” in the heart of Surfers Paradise on the corner of Cavill Avenue and Beach Road.
+Well, this scenario is precisely what has occurred at the Gold Coast’s premier office building, GDI Property Group’s refurbished “50 Cavill Avenue” in the heart of Surfers Paradise on the corner of Cavill Avenue and Beach Road.
 High profile tenants at 50 Cavill Avenue include Channel 9, Mantra, CBRE and Regus.

 As you can see in the photo on the right, 50 Cavill Avenue is indeed a prestigious office building with a great street appearance.
 Part of that appearance is a magnificent fig tree in a grassed area on the very corner of the property at the Beach Road entrance.
 The tree can be seen on the bottom right of the photo.

-Unfortunately, over the years since being transplanted onto the site, the tree roots of this beautiful tree had slowly but surely gained access to 50 Cavill Avenues main stormwater drainage system.
+Unfortunately, over the years since being transplanted onto the site, the tree roots of this beautiful tree had slowly but surely gained access to 50 Cavill Avenues primary stormwater drainage system.

 Stormwater drains are a critical part of any building and are designed to comply with AS 3500.3:2015 to ensure that the materials used, the design, installation and testing of roof drainage systems, surface drainage systems and subsoil drainage systems will always work.